 Please Note: Aside from the aforementioned yearly cycle requirement, it is important to report any related changes in circumstances as soon as they occur.

 You must submit a separate OAR Form for each position appointment if your reporting structure is different across these appointments.

 Did you find some old OAR files while you were spring cleaning your office?
 The UWSA retention schedule for Outside Activity Reports is the "Event" + 3 (three) years.
 You may destroy the OAR records that exceed this timeline.

 The University of Wisconsin-Whitewater is committed to institutional best practices ensuring compliance with UWS Chapter 8: Unclassified Staff Code of Ethics.
 In support of these expectations, staff honesty and integrity within and outside of their roles in public service are critical to protecting our campus' best interests.

 Employees should review, abide by, and ask for clarifications when necessary regarding their respective code of ethics.
-If an employee is uncertain whether a future action may violate a code of ethics, the employee should consult with the chancellor or the chancellor's designee.
-The employees subject to Wisconsin Administrative Code Chapter UWS 8 must also keep track of and report outside activities pursuant to Regent Policy Document 20-7 (See below for more information).
+If an employee is uncertain whether a future action may violate a code of ethics, the employee should consult with their Direct Supervisor, Dean, Department/Division Head, Office of Human Resources & Diversity, and/or the Audit, Risk, Compliance and Ethics Committee.
+The employees subject to Wisconsin Administrative Code Chapter UWS 8 must also keep track of and report outside activities (See below for more information).

 Wisconsin State Statute Chapter 19: General Duties of Public Officials